Probing Visual Concepts in Lightweight Vision-Language Models for Automated Driving: Activation Steering

 where $w_i^{(l)}$ denotes the learned weights, excluding the bias, of the $i$th probe.
 For probes trained on the \textit{count} concept, where there are five output neurons, and hence the learned weights are $\mathbf{w} \in \mathbb{R}^{5 \times d_L}$, we choose to work with the direction that points from \textit{one} to \textit{two}, by taking the element-wise difference of the third dimension of $w$ with its second dimension (the ones corresponding to the answer \textit{two} and \textit{one} respectively).

+However, it is important to note that the probes were trained on standardised activations, whereas we use the resulting directions as steering vectors in the raw activation space.
+Therefore, we divide $\mathbf{w}^{(l)}$ by the standard deviation of the activations used during standardisation, thereby mapping the learned direction back to the model's original activation space.
+Finally, because we want the steering vectors to have unit norm, we define the steering vector $\mathbf{s}^{(l)}$ as:

-We then use as input to the model an image that depicts concept $c_i$, together with the prompt ``Describe this image briefly.'', and save the generated output text.
-We noticed that for Spatial-1 the model wouldn't mention the blinker at all, as this is a minor detail, and hence we added ``Focus on the blinker'' in the prompt in order to get it talking about it.
-Similarly, for Spatial-2, the model would mention the pedestrian in the scene, but it would never mention on which side of the road they are, so we added ``Focus on where the pedestrian is walking (i.e., which side of the road)'' in the prompt.
+We use as input to the model an image depicting concept $c_i$, together with the prompt ``Describe this image briefly.'', and save the generated text output.
+We found that, for DriveFusionQA, this prompt often resulted in very short responses such as ``The car is driving forward'', without providing a meaningful description of the scene.
+Therefore, for this model, we instead used the prompt suggested on its Hugging Face page \citep{drivefusionqa2026}: ``Describe the current driving scenario and any potential risks.''

+Additionally, we observed that, for Spatial-1, the models would rarely mention the blinker, as it is a relatively minor detail.
+To address this, we appended the instruction ``State whether the left or right blinker is illuminated.'' to the prompt in order to encourage the model to describe this aspect of the scene.
+Similarly, for Spatial-2, while the models typically mentioned the pedestrian, they almost never specified which side of the road the pedestrian was located.
+Therefore, we added the instruction ``Focus on where the pedestrian is walking (i.e. which side of the road).'' to the prompt.
 We only used images where the object in question is in the closest proximity for this experiment.

-Subsequently, we use $\mathbf{w}^{(l)}$ as a steering vector for the activations of the \gls{vlm} at layer $l$ and provide the same input image and prompt to the model, while simultaneously steering the corresponding activations at layer $l$ from $c_i$ to $c_j$.
+Subsequently, we use $\mathbf{s}^{(l)}$ as a steering vector for the activations of the \gls{vlm} at layer $l$ and provide the same input image and prompt to the model, while simultaneously steering the corresponding activations at layer $l$ from $c_i$ to $c_j$.
 By comparing the original generated text to the steered one, we can qualitatively assess whether the learned direction of the probes is actively used by the model when generating its output.